 Common abilities needed for this program include excellent communication and reading skills, diagnostic and problem-solving skills and a thorough knowledge of computers and math.

-SFCC’s Automotive Technology program is accredited by the National Automotive Technicians Education Foundation (NATEF), which means as a graduate, you’ll have higher preference in the workforce!
+SFCC’s Automotive Technology program is accredited by the ASE Education Foundation MAST level, which means as a graduate, you will have higher preference in the workforce!

-Depending on whether you have Skills Certificates, a Professional Certificate or an Associate of Applied Science (AAS) degree, you’ll have a wide variety of job opportunities.
+Depending on whether you have a Professional Certificate or an Associate of Applied Science (AAS) degree, you will have a wide variety of job opportunities.
 Types of jobs include service and specialty technicians, maintenance and production supervisors, operations management, design, engineering, power train, manufacturing, sales, parts, and quality control.
-Salaries range from $17,300 to $34,100 if you have Skills Certificates or a Professional Certificate and from $26,800 to $42,500 for an AAS degree.
+Salaries range from $17,300 to $32,100 if you have a Professional Certificate and from $26,800 to $48,500 + for an AAS degree depending on geographical location and population of the region.
+With the demand for skilled labor employees on the rise and 80,000 jobs in the automotive field available in Missouri alone, job placement is an expectation easily met for trained entry-level technicians held to a higher standard as is here at SFCC Automotive Technology.

 Data Sources – The website mynextmove.org, which is developed and maintained by the National Center for O*NET Development, under the sponsorship of the U.S. Department of Labor’s Employment and Training Administration, and the Missouri Economic Research and Information Center (MERIC).